gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/failure_taxonomy_v0.1.md

 This marks the boundary where robustness fails.

 **Current status:**
-Not observed in the first sustained local-stress band; still a key boundary to test.
+Not observed in the sustained local-stress band; still a key boundary to test.

 ---